Pay my bill

-Residential customers can login or register for mySAWater where you can view, pay and manage your account 24/7.
-Accessing last year's bills or payment information needed for services such as tax returns.
-And if you provide your mobile phone number we can contact you in the event of a service interruption.
+Residential customers can login or register for mySAWater to view, pay and manage your account 24/7.
+You can also submit a meter reading, request a refund if you are in credit, view previous bills and see a running balance of your bills and payments.
+We will also contact you in the event of a service interruption.

 Choose a regular payment based on how much and when you want to pay.

 Pay online, you just need your account number and credit card details.

 Other payment options

 Pay using your credit card.
 If this is your first time paying with us over the phone, make sure you read our terms and conditions of payment before you call.

 You can BPAY your bill with internet or phone banking.